ajagnanan/lovelace-settings-sync/README.md

 ### Sensor

 This card requires a REST endpoint which will serve the Settings JSON.
 A REST Sensor will be needed that will then retrieve these settings into Home Assistant.
 An example of the [rest sensor](samples/rest_sensor.yaml) and [settings.json](samples/settings.json) are provided.
-The "Key" is the Username of the Setting.
+The `Key` is the `Name` (all lowercase) of the User for whom the Setting is for.

 **The REST Sensor is needed because Attributes allow a String lenght greater than 255, which is the limit of the State value.**

+#### REST API

 CloudFlare Workers offer a way to host the REST endpoint.
-See [cf_worker.js](samples/cf_worker.js) for a basic example of the worker code.
+See [cf_worker.js](samples/cf_worker.js) for a basic example of the worker code. **This can be hosted anywhere though, whether on a Cloud or Local service**.

 ### Card